VW Bug Ads

 1968

-VW Bug - Black and white 9 1/2" x 13 1/2" ad has an aged photo of an early VW Bug.
+VW Bug - Black and white 9 1/2" x 13 1/2" ad has an aged photo of an early VW Bug complete with water stains and broken glass.
 The ad headline claims that "They don't make them like they used to." and the text explains how that statement is not true.
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+It mentions that the back window is now larger, the back seat now folds down, the engine power has been increased by 76%, a dual brake system has been added and the heater is much improved.
+They claim that there have been 2,200 improvements such as these made on the basic Volkswagen Bug.

 August 23, 1968